toddmedema/electrify/README.md

 We recommend using [NVM](https://github.com/creationix/nvm) to install Node to make it easier to swap between and upgrade Node versions.

-Windows: must be run within a Unix-like shell (such as Git Bash)
+Windows: must be run within a Unix-like shell (such as Git Bash).

 If you're having problems getting dependencies set up on your computer, try using this repo with [Containerizer](https://github.com/Fabricate-IO/containerizer).